AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-preview-and-save.md

 ## Next steps

-For more information on retrieving your data view using a data-driven application, see <xref:data-views-retrieve>.
+Launch you data view in the API console and retrieve it using a data-driven application.
+For more information, see <xref:data-views-retrieve>.